Environment

 Indicators and Targets

-Given this external environment, the Company’s Medium-term Management Plan (2025-2030) is formulating a transition plan to address climate change risks and achieve a sustainable circular society.
-We are working to reduce greenhouse gas emissions through initiatives such as carbon neutral-related investments utilizing internal carbon pricing (ICP).
-Furthermore, as a stepping stone to new sectors and future products, we will contribute to solving social issues not only through the evolution of all forms of energy and mobility, but also in domains beyond mobility.
+In light of the external environment, under our company's Medium-Term Management Plan (2025-2030), we formulated a transition plan to address climate change risks, towards the realization of a sustainable recycling-based society, and are working to reduce greenhouse gas emissions through carbon-neutral-related investments utilizing internal carbon pricing (ICP).
+In addition, as a stepping stone to new fields and future products, we will advance all forms of energy mobility and contribute to solving social issues in areas beyond mobility.

 Carbon neutral target (FY2030)